Finite Rank Perturbations of Linear Relations and Matrix Pencils: Linear independence of quasi-Jordan chains

 Then $x_0\neq 0$ but $(0,x_0)$ is a quasi-Jordan chain with linear dependent entries, hence the equivalence of (i) and (ii) from above does not hold.

-Moreover, $(x_1,x_0)$ is a quasi-Jordan chain with linear independent entries.
-But, as $\{x_1,x_0\}$ and $\{0,x_0\}$ are both elements of $A$, due to linearity, also $\{x_1,0\}$ is an element of $A$ and, hence, $[x_1]=0$, i.e.\ (iii) is not satisfied.
+Moreover, $(x_1,x_0)$ is a quasi-Jordan chain with linearly independent entries.
+But, as $\{x_1,x_0\}$ and $\{0,x_0\}$ are both elements of $A$, due to linearity, also $\{x_1,0\}$ is an element of $A$ and, hence, $[x_1]=0$ in $N(A^2)/N(A)$, i.e.\ (iii) is not satisfied.
 Therefore, conditions (ii) and (iii) are neither equivalent for linear relations. \end{ex}

 As it was mentioned before, the situation shown in the example is a consequence of the existence of singular chains in the relation $A$, or equivalently, the presence of vectors in the intersection of the kernel of $A$ and the multivalued part of $A^n$ for some $n\in\N$.
 For arbitrary linear relations we have the following equivalence.